cwrage77/lambda-express/README.md

 # lambda-express

+* note: this is just an experiment to showcase the power of SAM to build quick solutions - it is NOT in any way production ready.
+Use at own risk. *

 This was my attempt at creating a singular form framework to support all forms and provide a fast way to speed up development.
 Built off of the node12x hello-world SAM template.